vaginessa/analyzeEVTX/README.md

 ## Getting Started

-analyzeEVTX can output information into CSV, bodyfile, and JSON file formats, as well as into a relational database.
+analyzeEVTX can output information into CSV and JSON file formats, as well as into a relational database.
 Which output format you want will determine the command to use.
 See the [Usage](#usage) section for full usage documentation.

 #### CSV Output